fredrikekre/Literate.jl/docs/src/index.md

 The main design goal is simplicity.
 It should be simple to use, and the syntax should be simple.
 In short, all you have to do is to write a commented julia script!

-The public interface consists mainly of three functions, which all takes the same script file as input, but generates different output:
+The public interface consists mainly of three functions, all of which take the same script file as input, but generate different output:
 - [`Literate.markdown`](@ref): generates a markdown file
 - [`Literate.notebook`](@ref): generates an (optionally executed) notebook
 - [`Literate.script`](@ref): generates a plain script file, removing all metadata